 Do you sometimes experience brain fog, memory issues or a lackluster mood?
-Researchers are working hard to figure out why this happens and what we can do to keep our brain functioning optimally.
-Wellness experts are using this information to develop new ways of enhancing brain health with nootropics, sometimes called “smart drugs,” that support cognitive functions like memory, creativity, mental processing speed and even your mood.
-We checked in with Herbalist and Nutritionist Cheryl Birky in Greenwood Village to learn more about how nootropics and nootropics stacks can help support and enhance brain function.
+Researchers are working hard to figure out why this happens and what we can do to keep the brain functioning optimally in healthy adults.
+Wellness experts are using this information to develop new ways of enhancing brain health with nootropics, sometimes called “smart drugs,” that support cognitive performance like memory, creativity, mental processing speed and even your mood.
+We checked in with Herbalist and Nutritionist Cheryl Birky in Greenwood Village to learn more about how nootropics and nootropic stacks can help support and enhance mental function.

 Amino acids and essential fatty acids make our brain work.